 Walk through Porto's historic neighbourhoods sampling Francesinha, bacalhau, pastel de nata, local cheeses, and Vinho Verde at hand-picked family spots.
 Includes Bolhão Market visit and a port tasting.

-The ultimate food-plus-wine experience: tapas-style Portuguese dishes paired with Vinho Verde, Douro wines, and port at six different family-run venues.
+The definitive food-plus-wine experience: tapas-style Portuguese dishes paired with Vinho Verde, Douro wines, and port at six different family-run venues.
 Small groups of 8 max.

 Combines a guided walking tour of Porto's landmarks, priority entry to the famous Lello Bookshop, and a Douro River cruise.
 Best value combo for first-time visitors who want food stops and sightseeing.